PSYCHOLOGY AND STRESS MANAGEMENT IN DIVER TRAINING: A SCIENTIFIC ANALYSIS

 In the Rescue Diver course, updates also reflect advances in research.
 New realistic rescue scenarios have been added to the curriculum [Figure 6], including situations such as rough-water rescues, management of unconscious divers at depths greater than 10 meters, and response to multiple emergencies with more than one casualty.
 These changes are based on data indicating that hands-on scenarios significantly improve skill retention and diver confidence.
 For example, Brown et al. (2021) found that 45% of trained divers reported increased confidence when applying learned techniques in simulated, life-like environments.

 In addition, the Rescue course now incorporates the use of additional equipment, such as underwater communication devices [Fig. 7] and techniques for assessing vital signs while moving the victim to the surface.
-Simulations of stressful situations, such as interacting with panicked divers or identifying decompression problems in unconscious victims, are now mandatory.
-These scenarios are designed to prepare students not only technically but also psychologically to respond effectively to real emergencies.
+Simulations of stressful situations, such as interacting with panicked divers or identifying depression problems in unconscious victims, are now mandated.
+These scenarios are designed to prepare students not only technically but also psychologically to answer effectively to real emergencies.

 Figure 7 – Credit: Ocean Technology Systems (OTS)